anuj7511/Starbucks-Customer-Profiling/README.md

 2. The Inertia / Sum Square Error (SSE) value, can be recognized as a measure of how internally coherent clusters are.
 We seek to minimize the value.

 ### Supervised Machine Learning Model
-A Supervised Machine learning using regression algorithm is used to predict customers offer completed rate.
 The regression metrics are :
 1. Mean Squared Error (MSE):
 2. Coefficient of Determination (R^2)